SpiriitLabs/form-filter-bundle/docs/features/working-with-the-bundle.md

 }
 ```

 Now we can use the `LocaleFilterType` type, but no filter will be applied.
-To apply a filter we need to listen some event, so let's create a subscriber:
+To apply a filter we need to listen to some event, so let's create a subscriber:

 ```php
 namespace Super\Namespace\Listener;